PedroLopes/kaniwani/README.md

 This will start and load ``words.csv`` file.
 Replace ``words.csv`` with whatever file you want to load, keeping in mind the correct instructions on how to format your file.

+## Producing output files
+If you want to productively study a particular set of words, you should keep track of the mistakes you made in a session.
+To assist you with that, this program produces a file called ``<date>typos.csv`` with the mistakes you made in your session.
+You can simply load this file when you invoke the program and keep iterating until you have no mistakes left.

+This option, like many other options, can be disabled directly in the source code by changing ``produce_output_file_of_mistakes = True`` to ``=False``.
+Refer to the section below for more details.

 ## Special options
-You can simply configure the options by changing the values in the ``kaniwani.py`` file.
+You can simply configure the options by changing the values in the ``kaniwani.py`` file directly.
+In the first lines of code, there's a series of ``Booleans`` that allow you to set options like disable random order, etc. Refer to actual source code for all the options.

-## Producing output files
-If you want to productively study, you can set the option that ``produce_output_file_of_mistakes = True`` With this option set, at the end of each session the program will produce a file called typos.csv, which all the ones you got wrong.
-This way you can simply run the program again and choosing ``typos.csv`` as the input set of words.
-Keep working on it until you have no typos left.